Keep yourself up-to-date with latest market trends and changing dynamics due to COVID Impact and Eco

 Chapter 8 & 9: Displaying the Appendix, Methodology and Data Source

-Finally, Global B2B Publishing Market is a valuable source of guidance for individuals and companies in their decision framework.
+Finally, Global Campaign Management Platforms Market is a valuable source of guidance for individuals and companies in their decision framework.

 Data Sources & Methodology

-The primary sources involves the industry experts from the Global B2B Publishing Market including the management organizations, processing organizations, analytics service providers of the industry's value chain.
+The primary sources involves the industry experts from the Global Campaign Management Platforms Market including the management organizations, processing organizations, analytics service providers of the industry's value chain.
 All primary sources were interviewed to gather and authenticate qualitative & quantitative information and determine the future prospects.

 In the extensive primary research process undertaken for this study, the primary sources – Postal Surveys, telephone, Online & Face-to-Face Survey were considered to obtain and verify both qualitative and quantitative aspects of this research study.
 When it comes to secondary sources Company's Annual reports, press Releases, Websites, Investor Presentation, Conference Call transcripts, Webinar, Journals, Regulators, National Customs and Industry Associations were given primary weight-age.